Skip to Main Content AUB

 or

 Wong, A. (2019).
-Pierpaolo Piccioli takes his bow. [online image].
-Available from: https://www.vogue.co.uk/fashion/article/valentino-couture-china.
-[Accessed 8 November 2018].
+Pierpaolo Piccioli takes his bow [photograph].
+Available from: https://www.vogue.co.uk/fashion/article/valentino-couture-china [Accessed 8 November 2023].

 AI Generated Images

-• Year work was generated.
+• (Year work was generated).

-• Full text prompt used to generate the image.
+• 'Full text prompt used to generate the image' prompt

-• Name of tool/platform (if different from above).
+• Name of tool/platform. (if different from above)

-• Date generated.
+• [Accessed Date generated].

-The organisation that created the model or the name of the tool itself should be treated as the ‘author’ of the work.
+The organisation that created the model or the name of the tool itself should be treated as the author of the work.
 Images produced by these technologies are not the product of human authorship, and should not be credited as your own work.
-The text prompt used to create the image should be used as the ‘title’ of the work.
+The text prompt used to create the image should be used as the title of the work.

 Examples:

-Figure 2: OpenAI.
+OpenAI.
 (2023).
-‘Pointillist painting of a sheep in a sunny field of blue flowers’ prompt.
+‘Pointillist painting of a sheep in a sunny field of blue flowers’ prompt [generative AI].
 DALL-E 2.
-[Generative AI].
-Available from: labs.openai.com.
-[Accessed 10 May 2023].
+Available from: http://labs.openai.com [Accessed 10 May 2023].

-Figure 3: Midjourney.
+Midjourney.
 (2023).
-‘Tiny cute adorable ginger tabby kitten studio light’ prompt.
-[Generative AI].
-Available from: https://www.midjourney.com/.
-[Accessed 19 May 2023].
+‘Tiny cute adorable ginger tabby kitten studio light’ prompt [generative AI].
+Available from: https://www.midjourney.com [Accessed 19 May 2023].

 Screenshot from a Film/Video